celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 Additionally, Validators are expected to run an [Attestation Service](running-attestation-service.md) as part of the [lightweight identity protocol](../celo-codebase/protocol/identity), to provide attestations that allow users to map their phone number to a Celo address.

-You can find more details about Celo mission and why to become a Validator [at the following page](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).
+You can find more details about Celo mission and why to become a Validator [in our Medium article](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).

-{% hint style="info" %}
-If you are starting up a Validator, please consider leaving it running for a few weeks to support the network.
-{% endhint %}

 ## Prerequisites

 ### Register for the Stake Off

 Participation in The Great Celo Stake Off is subject to these [Terms and Conditions](https://docs.google.com/document/d/1b5SzeRbq60nx50NeezAEMpwLkaBDQ9hjZc0QAh4Mbdk/).
-If you agree to those, register online via an [online form](https://docs.google.com/forms/d/e/1FAIpQLSfbn5hTJ4UIWpN92-o2qMTUB0UnrFsL0fm97XqGe4VhhN_r5A/viewform).
-Once the C-Labs team receive your registration, they will send you instructions to get fauceted.
-Do this first.
+If you agree to those, register online via an [online form](https://docs.google.com/forms/d/e/1FAIpQLSfbn5hTJ4UIWpN92-o2qMTUB0UnrFsL0fm97XqGe4VhhN_r5A/viewform). **Once the C-Labs team receive your registration, they will send you instructions to get fauceted.** Do this first.

 ### Hardware requirements